 2017-A Transition year in Testing

-Recently, Edmond Public Schools rolled out its 2016-2017 test scores for school sites.
-Because of numerous changes to the testing program, Edmond-along with districts across the state-is expecting a significant decrease in scores and this may come as a shock for many families and students.
+Recently, Edmond Public Schools rolled out its 2016-2017 test scores for individual students and school sites.
+Because of numerous changes to the testing program, Edmond-along with districts across the state-is expecting a significant decrease in scores and this may come as a shock for some families and students.

 The Oklahoma State Department of Education is referring to this year as a total reset.
 In other words, these new lower scores cannot be compared to any test scores from previous years.
 However, the scores will serve as a baseline for future growth in student learning.